The Pre-tribulation Rapture is a False teaching...

 18 Wherefore comfort one another with these words.

-The above Scriptures all refer to Christ’s coming (not as secret), but as a spectacular event (forgive me for the gross understatement).
+The above Scriptures all refer to Christ’s coming (not as secret), but as a spectacular event (forgive me for the terribly gross understatement).
 Christ Himself tells us that He comes "immediately after the tribulation of those days" (not before or midway through, but after).

 Regarding the slaying of the saints, it is written: